JungleTryne/VMachine/README.md

 ## What is the architecture of the machine?
 To learn about all the instructions and registers available, refer to [this doc](docs/instructions.md).
 For calling conventions refer to [this doc](docs/instructions.md)

+## Don't want to write binary code?
+Don't worry, we have out [custom assembly language](https://github.com/JungleTryne/LittleCompiler) for you!